zeyadetman/zeyadetman.github.io/src/pages/posts/Revamp my blog from Jekyll to Gatsby, and You have to try.md

 ---
-title: "Revamp my blog from Jekyll to GatsbyJS, You have to try"
+title: "Revamp my blog from Jekyll to Gatsby, and You have to try"
 author: "zeyadetman"
 categories: technical
 comments: true